No-deal notice on post-Brexit immigration for EEA nationals

-The government has published its No-deal notice on Immigration on and after 30 March 2019.
+The government has published its No-deal notice on Immigration on and after exit day.

 If the Withdrawal Agreement is finally concluded with the EU, the current free movement regime will continue during the ‘implementation period’ until 31 December 2020, to be replaced by the new post-Brexit immigration system.
 EEA and Swiss nationals who arrive during that period will be eligible for pre-settled status, and then settled status after 5 years.

-The no deal notice provides some (long overdue) clarity on a stopgap position for those seeking to arrive on and after 30 March 2019 in the case of no deal.
+The no deal notice provides some clarity on a stopgap position for those seeking to arrive on and after exit day in the case of no deal.
 But for those seeking to stay more than 3 years, the position remains uncertain.

-A 3 month entry visa.
-In the notice, the government has confirmed it would end current EU free movement rules on 29 March 2019, and instead put into place a domestic-law based transition scheme, ending on 31 December 2020.
-While the settled status scheme would continue to apply to everyone who entered by 29 March 2019 (provided they had not subsequently left and lost continuity of residence), those entering via e-gates for the first time after 29 March would be automatically granted a 3-month visa on arrival, and they could work and study during that time.
+A 3-month entry visa.
+In the notice, the government has confirmed it would end current EU free movement rules after exit day, and instead put into place a domestic-law based transition scheme, ending on 31 December 2020.
+While the settled status scheme would continue to apply to everyone who entered by exit day (provided they had not subsequently left and lost continuity of residence), those entering via e-gates for the first time after exit day would be automatically granted a 3-month visa on arrival, and they could work and study during that time.
 Non-EEA national close family members (spouses, partners and dependent children under 18) could accompany them, but would need to apply for a family permit visa in advance.

 One key difference with the deal scenario would be that people given temporary leave during the transition would not be within the settled status scheme, and would have to apply to remain under the post-Brexit Immigration Rules when their 3-year visa expired.